-20. The Directorate of I=lobIsing, I=lealth anEI AEII.Ilt ocial Care Transport and Technical Services will provide comments on various consultation documents, including Heathrow Avian Noise.
+20. The Directorate of Housing, Health and Adult Social Care Transport and Technical Services will provide comments on various consultation documents, including the Heathrow Avian Noise.
 Airport Action Plan

 Chapter 41: Policy Replacement Schedule

 41.0.1 The purpose of this table is to show how the former UDP Policies and the Core Strategy Policies relate to each other.
 This schedule sets out the current previous UDP Policies and identifies if there is a relevant policy in the Core Strategy.
 The specific criteria within each policy have also been identified where appropriate.
 Most UDP Policies have now been superseded except those in the Housing and Offices and Employment Chapters which will be superseded in due course.